 The Cole-Harrington Early Learning Center offers a program to meet the needs of working parents of children age 3 months to 5 years of age.
-The program is located at the Marilyn G. Rodman Educational Center at 960 Washington Street in Canton and is open year round from 6:45 a.m. to 5:45 p.m.
-The program provides childcare to seven infants, eighteen toddlers and thirty-four preschoolers.
+The program is located at the Marilyn G. Rodman Educational Center at 960 Washington Street in Canton and is open year round from 7:30 a.m. to 5:30 p.m.
+The program provides childcare to seven infants, eighteen toddlers and thirty preschoolers.

 The program is committed to the concept of inclusive education for all children and collaborates with Enable, Inc.’s Early Intervention program to provide individual and group services on site for infants and toddlers with special needs.
-The program offers childcare services to children attending the Canton public school integrated preschool programs located at the same site thereby supporting regular consultation with specialists and special educators around the needs of shared children.
+When possible the program supports childcare services for children attending the Canton public school integrated preschool programs located at the same site thereby supporting regular consultation with specialists and special educators around the needs of shared children.

 A consistent and predictable daily routine including large and small group times, child and teacher directed activities, and daily outdoor play.